volschin/docker-events-pushover/README.md

-# Docker Events Notifier
+# Docker Events PushBullet
-Receive Slack notifications when a container dies
+Receive PushBullet notifications when on docker container events

 ## How it works
 This image connects to the host machine socket, through a volume mapping, and listen [Docker Events API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#/monitor-dockers-events).

-When a `die` event is triggered it sends the affected containers' information to the selected Slack channel.
+When specified events are triggered it sends the affected containers' information to PushBullet.

+If no events are specified in the enironment variables, these are the default ones: "create","update","destroy","die","kill","pause","unpause","start","stop"

 ## Build
 You must [create a release tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in order to build and publish this image.